jbuckman/jbuckman.github.io/_posts/2020-11-30-conceptual-fundamentals-of-offline-rl.md

 We can implement this with penalized Bellman iteration.
 Penalties can be uncertainty-aware or proximal.
 Uncertainty-aware is better, but proximal is easier to implement.

+If you'd like to learn more, check out [my latest paper](https://jacobbuckman.com/static/pdf/tiopifdpo.pdf).

+---

 Thanks for reading, and hit me up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) with any feedback or questions!